 Korea has a wealth of traditional foods and recipes, but it's also a goldmine of modern dishes.
 Some of the "new" dishes are modernized takes on traditional dishes, while others are fusion cuisine.
 This list even includes some old favorites livened up with global ingredients.

 Yuja, the Korean citron fruit, has a zingy, tart flavor that combines elements of mandarin oranges, lemons, and grapefruits.
-Although yuja chung, the Korean yuzu marmalade, is traditionally used for making hot tea, it can add vitality and contemporary glamor to mixed drink cocktails.
+Although yuja chung, the Korean yuzu marmalade, is traditionally used for making hot tea like yuja tea, it can add vitality and contemporary glamor to mixed drink cocktails.

 Green tea ice cream is popular all over Korea, and you can also find it in Korean restaurants and grocery stores all over the world.
 It's an easy and addictive ice cream to make if you have natural green tea powder, which you can find in Asian grocery stores and online.
 The Korean label might say: “Nokcha Karu” while Japanese brands will say “Matcha.”

-Potato salad is popular in Korea, which surprises many non-Asians.
+Korean Potato salad recipe is popular, which surprises many non-Asians.
 It's either included in meals as a side dish or makes a meal as a sandwich filling.
 Unlike Western versions, it includes fruit, vegetables, and sometimes ham, and it doesn't have a vinegary component.
 I usually omit the ham if I'm using it as banchan (side dish) but include it if I'm expecting to use the salad for lunch or picnic sandwiches.